aimms/documentation/pro/appl-man.rst

 Tag as latest
 -------------

-Starting from **AIMMS PRO 2.24**, if you have write access to the application, you can tag application as 'latest' by clicking the 'star' icon on Apps page.
+Starting from **AIMMS PRO 2.24**, if you have write access to the application, you can tag application as 'latest' by clicking |star-latest| icon on Apps page.
 The idea behind this is, an AppPublishers or AppDevelopers can assign the 'latest' tag to the application when they publish a newer version of the same application so that end users can always have the newer(latest) version of the app available through direct app launch.

 * It's a unique tag, meaning only 1 version of the same app can be tagged as 'latest'.
 When you assign the 'latest' tag to other version of the app then it removes the tag from previous one.
 * When you update the 'latest' App and use option 'Update and hide old version' then 'latest' tag will be assigned to new App.